 2. Prepare Finances

-If you have the cash to fund the flip, then this step is done.
-If not, determine how you will get the money for the flip.
-Options are a traditional mortgage, a commercial loan for a local bank, an equity loan on another property, or a hard money lender.
+Determine how you will get the money for the flip.
+Options are a traditional mortgage, a commercial loan for a local bank, an equity loan on another property, or a hard money loan.
 For more information on funding, check out my article about financing real estate purchases.

 3. Purchase a House Below Market Value